steve-m/hsdaoh/README.md

 ### FPGA board with HDMI out
 The main target are currently the Tang Nano series of boards (4K, 9K and 20K).
 The Tang Primer boards as well as the EBAZ4205 also have been tested.

+### Alternatively: A Raspberry Pi RP2350 based board
+With [hsdaoh-rp2350](https://github.com/steve-m/hsdaoh-rp2350), it is possible to reach transfer rates of up to 75 MByte/s, and the PIO state machines offer a flexible interface for connecting external data sources.

 ## First run